canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **Larger memory pages**: HugePages provide larger memory pages (e.g., 2MB or 1GB) compared to the standard 4KB pages, reducing the number of pages the system must manage.
--  **Reduced Overhead**: By using fewer, larger pages, the system reduces the overhead associated with page table entries, leading to improved memory management efficiency.
+-  **Reduced overhead**: By using fewer, larger pages, the system reduces the overhead associated with page table entries, leading to improved memory management efficiency.
--  **Improved TLB Performance**: The Translation Lookaside Buffer (TLB) stores recent translations of virtual memory to physical memory addresses.
+-  **Improved TLB performance**: The Translation Lookaside Buffer (TLB) stores recent translations of virtual memory to physical memory addresses.
 Using HugePages increases TLB hit rates, reducing the frequency of memory translation lookups.
--  **Enhanced Application Performance**: Applications that access large amounts of memory can benefit from HugePages by experiencing lower latency and higher throughput due to reduced page faults and better memory access patterns.
+-  **Enhanced application performance**: Applications that access large amounts of memory can benefit from HugePages by experiencing lower latency and higher throughput due to reduced page faults and better memory access patterns.
--  **Support for High-Performance Workloads**: Ideal for high-performance computing (HPC) applications, databases and other memory-intensive workloads that demand efficient and fast memory access.
+-  **Support for high-performance workloads**: Ideal for high-performance computing (HPC) applications, databases and other memory-intensive workloads that demand efficient and fast memory access.
--  **Native Kubernetes Integration**: Starting from Kubernetes v1.14, HugePages are supported as a native, first-class resource, enabling their discovery, scheduling and allocation within Kubernetes environments.
+-  **Native Kubernetes integration**: Starting from Kubernetes v1.14, HugePages are supported as a native, first-class resource, enabling their discovery, scheduling and allocation within Kubernetes environments.